Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 Key Takeaways — 2026 Cargo Airline Landscape

-• FedEx Express maintains the world's largest cargo fleet with 660+ freighters, modernising with B767F and B777F.
+- FedEx Express maintains the world's largest dedicated cargo fleet, modernising with B767F and B777F and retiring remaining MD-11F/A300F aircraft.

-• Qatar Airways Cargo leads international FTK and is the launch customer for the Boeing 777-8F.
+- Qatar Airways Cargo leads international FTK and remains the launch customer for the Boeing 777-8F — now delayed to 2028.

-• Cargolux and Qatar Cargo will be the first operators of the next-generation B777-8F from 2027.
+- Cargolux and Qatar Cargo will be the first operators of the B777-8F once it enters service in 2028.

 1. Introduction: The 2026 Air Cargo Landscape